 How to Get a UK IP Address

 The simplest way to get a UK IP address is to use a proxy.
 A proxy routes your traffic through another server before sending it to the open web, effectively masking your source IP address and location.
-That said, your connection won’t be secured.
+That said, your connection won’t be secured, and that’s true for even our best free proxy.
 Though simple detection systems may buy the trick you’re playing, route tracing can identify that you’re using a proxy.

 That’s because of a lack of encryption.
 Your connection only uses the encryption it brings along, meaning the proxy does nothing to help your security.
 If someone can trace your route through the proxy server, they can identify who you are.
 Plus, there’s no shortage of malware-filled proxy servers that are only online for the sake of cybercrime.